linghui2016/MultiSkipGraph/README.md

     - In this mode the simulation will be visualized:
       - nodes on even levels are blue
       - nodes on odd levels are red
-      - nodes marked as unknown are gray
+      - nodes marked as unknown are gray (at the top)
     - User can select if the test data will be saved in your local working repository.
     - User can select if the simulation should be filmed and